mynah22/Homelab-Guides/firstConfig.md

 Initial set up requires the following:
 * Server and VGA capable monitor plugged into power
 * VGA Cable plugged into monitor and server
-* Keybord plugged into server
+* Keyboard plugged into server
 * At least one 2.5" SATA disk installed into caddy / slot
-    * Mount your sata disk into a drive caddy
+    * Mount your SATA disk into a drive caddy
     * insert it fully into slot
     * best to attach all disks you plan to use at first, that way you do not need to get into the RAID menu when you add them later
 * ESXI 6.0 HP custom image installed on a bootable USB (See Rufus and Ventoy guides)